janbaer/generator-kata/README.md

-# generator-kata version 0.12
+# generator-kata

 A generator for [Yeoman](http://yeoman.io).

 ## Getting Started

-This generator generates a directory structure to write a kata like GameOfLife with JavaScript in TDD.
-The current version of this generator uses Jasmine with the BDD style to write you tests and Karma as testrunner.
+This generator generates a directory structure to write a kata like GameOfLife with JavaScript or CoffeeScript in TDD.
+The current version of this generator uses Jasmine with the BDD style to write you tests.

-The following global modules are required for this

-- karma
-- yeoman
-- generator-kata

-After you've installed all required modules you just have to enter **yo kata** in the directory in that you'll save the files.

 It uses Karma as testrunner and phantom.js as browser.

 To work with this template do the following steps:

 * install karma as global node module with **npm install karma -g**
 * install phantom.js as global node module with **npm install phantomjs -g**
 * all other dependencies will be automatically installed after the generator has been executed

+After you've installed all required modules you just have to enter **yo kata** in the directory in that you'll save the files.
+When you enter **yo kata --coffee** karma will use the coffee-script preprocessor and you can use **CoffeeScript** as language.

 * run **npm start** to execute the tests with the PhantomJS Browser
 * run **npm test** to execute the tests with ChromeCanary or Chrome with the ability to debug your tests.